vimc/orderly2/README.md

 # orderly2

+`orderly` has been useful for a number of projects in the centre but it is time to think about improvements based on what we have learnt.

+> The focus of the core of orderly/orderly2 should be the ease of sharing and collaborative reuse of persistent artefacts.

+This is a little less and a little more ambitious than the goal of `orderly`.

 An extensible metadata format that we will use for the data format.
 The idea being that there are some extensions that are project-specific and others that are engine-specific.
 Core metadata must be provided by all engines for all projects.

 ## What is the issue that orderly solves well?

 We imagined orderly as a reproducible/trustable reporting framework, then morphed it into something else.
-It does the reproducible reporting OK, but it's the workflow aspect that is more useful really.
+It does the reproducible reporting OK, but it's the workflow aspect that is more useful really, and in that it's not even the "DAG of separable bits of work" so much as a "teamwork over a complex piece of work" type thing.

 Have a group of researchers working on a shared source tree, able to share outputs of computational work that would be time-consuming to rerun and have high confidence that they are looking at the same thing as each other.